A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ## Join Course

 A sign used to join a Parkour Course.
 These should be stored in your Parkour Lobby so they can be easy to find and interact with.
-Validation will execute when the sign is clicked to make sure the player is allowed to join first before they are teleported away.
+Validation will execute when the sign is clicked to make sure the Player is allowed to join first before they are teleported away.

 ##### Syntax